lillemets/-folio/about.md

 <img class="col one right" src="/img/profile.jpg">

-I work as an analyst at [Estonian University of Life Sciences](http://ms.emu.ee/et/uldinfo/struktuur2/maamajanduse-uuringud-ja-analuus/) and am occupied with researching pretty much everything related to rural life in Estonia.
+I work as an analyst at [Estonian University of Life Sciences](http://ms.emu.ee/en/) and am occupied with researching pretty much everything related to rural life in Estonia.
+I'm also a PhD student at the university, exploring the Common Agricultural Policy and its impact on the development of rural areas.

 ### About this site